Thank you for your interest in the urology residency at the McGaw Medical Center of Northwestern University.

 Another unique aspect of our training is elective time during your PGY2, PGY3 and PGY5 years.
 You have the opportunity to create your own clinical training electives.
 Examples of previously chosen electives include advanced colorectal surgery, plastic surgery, nephrology and medical oncology.
 Truthfully, this elective program has been in place for so many years I cannot possibly list all the electives our residents have created.
 We also support international electives, and our residents have traveled to countries in Africa, Europe, Asia and South America.
 We are the most individualized and flexible urology residency program in the country.

 Finally and most importantly, our program wants you to become the best urologist you can be.
 This can only be accomplished if you are healthy and happy.
 Residency is a very stressful time.
 Your health and well-being are a major focus of myself, Dr. Schaeffer, the faculty, and McGaw.
 From the day you start residency, you will have a faculty mentor who you will meet with regularly to assess your experience and well-being.
 Dr. Schaeffer and I meet with the residents regularly, and I routinely conduct resident feedback sessions.
 Resident input is taken seriously, and program changes are made in collaboration with residents.
-Ashley Bassett, MD, a member of Northwestern University Feinberg School of Medicine’s Department of Psychiatry and Behavioral Sciences, is the resident wellness liaison and is available 24 /7 for any wellness or mental health concerns.
-She triages issues and refers trainees for counseling or medical treatment as needed.
-Any trainee contact with Dr. Bassett is confidential and is not communicated with the program, faculty or institution, except in cases of imminent harm.
+A resident wellness liaison is available 24 /7 for any wellness or mental health concerns.
+Any trainee contact with the liaison is confidential and is not communicated with the program, faculty or institution, except in cases of imminent harm.